Operationalising Representation in Natural Language Processing: Operationalising the Three Criteria

 Note that -- on this definition -- the amount of information $h(s)$ bears about $Z$ relative to a probe $g_{Z}$ is independent of whether the prediction $g_{Z}(h(s))$ is close to the true label distribution $p_{Z}(s)$ (indeed, it is possible that $p_{Z}(s)$ is uniform); we are interested only in the `uncertainty' of the probe's predictions.

+It's worth comparing the notion of information employed here to that in the philosophical literature on representation.
+As \textcite{Shea2018-SHERIC} observes (p.78, footnote 5), (using my notation) his pointwise `correlational information'\footnote{More specifically, Shea's notion applies to `items' which can be in a range of `states' (pp.77-78).
+Formally, we can treat these items as random variables over the states they can be in, in order to enable comparison with the framework developed here.} between $\textbf{Z}$ and $\textbf{h}$ can be seen as a special case of the mutual information $I(\textbf{Z};\textbf{h})$, which doesn't pay attention to the underlying distribution over $\textbf{h}$.
+In order for this correlational information to be `exploitable', Shea requires both that the correlation holds across some regions of values for $\textbf{Z}$ and $\textbf{h}$, and that it holds for a `univocal' reason, where this latter condition is supposed to rule out merely coincidental correlations.

+We can see that the existence of a successful probe $g_{Z}:h(D) \rightarrow \mathcal{P}(Z)$ demonstrates that both conditions hold.
+First, the `regions' in which the correlation holds are determined by the set of inputs $D$ comprising the task.
+Second, as Shea makes clear, the hallmark of a correlation that holds for a `univocal' reason is generalisation; there must be some pattern which allows prediction about the value of $\textbf{Z}$ using previously unseen states $h(s)$.
+By Definition \ref{successful probe}, a successful probe is exactly one that achieves below some threshold loss on an unseen test set, demonstrating generalisation.

+So the successful probe $g_{Z}$ shows not only that there exists correlational information, but also that it is `exploitable', via a demonstration of one way in which the information could be decoded.
+When we talk about the degree of information relative to a particular probe across region $D$, then, we are effectively talking about the degree of correlational information that could be exploited \textit{using some particular decoder}.
+When we fix some particular activation vector $h(s)$, the probe's predictions $g_{Z}(h(s))$ are guesses for the value of $\textbf{Z}$, based on the correlation between $\textbf{Z}$ and $\textbf{h}$ that holds across region $D$; they are some particular first step towards exploiting this correlation on some particular input $s$, namely estimating $P_{\textbf{Z}}(\textbf{Z} \:|\: \textbf{h} = h(s))$.
+The degree of certainty in the probe's predictions (measured by the negative entropy) reflects the degree to which this correlational information could be exploited on \textit{this input}, using \textit{this decoder}.

-Definition \ref{information relative to a probe} suggests the following step towards operationalising what it means for the system $S$ to use the information an activation $h(s)$ bears about property $Z$.
+What we care about is whether (and how) the downstream system actually exploits the information.
+Definition \ref{information relative to a probe} suggests the following step towards operationalising what it means for the system $S$ to use the information an activation vector $h(s)$ bears about property $Z$.
 The system counts as using the information $h(s)$ bears about $Z$ just when the following counterfactual holds: if we intervene on $h(s)$ to (i) reduce the information $h(s)$ bears about $Z$ \textit{relative to how the downstream system $S_{Dec}$ decodes the information $h(D)$ bears about $Z$} but (ii) leaving it otherwise unchanged, then the system's output $S(s)$ degrades (as measured by the task's goodness measure).

 There are two challenges with further operationalising this idea, which I engage with in the following two subsections.